Search and browse through available jobs, even apply online!

 Do you have Federal Work-Study or Campus Employment as part of your financial aid award?
 Learn more about these programs.

 Brown offers a free listing service to local businesses and individuals who would like to hire currently enrolled Brown University students on a part-time basis.
-Retail, office, child care and tutoring positions are some examples of current and past posting.
+Retail, office, child care and tutoring positions are some examples of current and past postings.
 Summer job listings near Providence and around the country are welcome.